pwndbg/pwndbg/FEATURES.md

 ![](caps/disasm_taken_folded.png)

-Additioanlly, if the current instruction is conditional, Pwndbg displays whether or not it is evaluated with a green check or a red X, and folds away instructions as necessary.
+Additionally, if the current instruction is conditional, Pwndbg displays whether or not it is evaluated with a green check or a red X, and folds away instructions as necessary.

 ![](caps/disasm_taken_after.png)
 ![](caps/disasm_taken_before.png)